The agent shouldn't work for the vendor. It should work for you.

 Mandatory Security Gates

-SAST and SCA run on every pull request.
+SAST, SCA, and DAST run on every pull request.
 Critical findings are a hard CI/CD block.
-DAST integration against staging is in active build.
+DAST runs against a configured staging URL; missing prerequisites emit a warning finding rather than a silent pass.

 Critique Review (different model)

 Every change is reviewed by a different model than the one that generated it.
-The reviewer is depth-biased, latency-tolerant, and pro-tier; collapsing generation and review into one model is the most common reason AI-assisted delivery ships more bugs than it should.
+The review pass is tuned for depth and tolerant of latency.

 Architect Sign-Off